skills/review-pull-requests/README.md

   - Creating branches and pull requests
 - **How long**: less than 30 minutes

-In this course, you will:
+In this exercise, you will:

 1. Open a pull request
 2. Assign yourself